 The technology now available to marketers can be a blessing and a curse.
-On one hand, there is software for almost any problem a marketer could think up, from marketing automation to content distribution.
-On the other hand, all these platforms are creating massive amounts of data that can be overwhelming to most marketers and a big problem for CMOs to manage.
+On the one hand, there is software for almost any problem a marketer could think up, from marketing automation to content distribution.
+On the other hand, all these platforms create massive amounts of data that can be overwhelming to most marketers and a big problem for CMOs to manage.

 The latter problem continues to grow as the technology stack becomes bigger…and IT IS becoming bigger.
-Considering some companies have an annual technology budget, it is almost certain that new apps will be added on a yearly basis.
+Considering some companies have an annual technology budget, it is almost certain that new apps will be added every year.
 Yes, this is great, but what do we do with all the data that is being created?

 The Data Problem

 With every app comes more data.
 This is great…if there is a way to manage the data and make sense of it.
 The problem is that companies are creating and adding new data without a strategy to manage or create actionable insights from it.
 What is the purpose of adding all this cool technology if the data cannot be analyzed and marketing teams are unable to draw conclusions and improve?

 Some of the challenges marketers are facing with the growing marketing stack include:

 - Properly training employees to use all the technology in the stack effectively.

 - Having the talent necessary to manage data flowing through all data generating platforms.